 - It can be inherited in an autosomal dominant or autosomal recessive manner.
 Recessive inheritance is more severe

-- The mutated genes encode proteins Collagen (type VII)
+- The mutated genes encode collagen (type VII) proteins

 - It can be mild to severe in presentation

-- Separation involves the upper dermis of the skin
+- Separation involves the very uppermost dermis of the skin

 - Junctional Epidermolysis Bullosa: